lancaster-university/microbit-samples/README.md

 ##  microbit-dal Configuration

-To configure the DAL a number options can be modified in `MicroBitConfig.h`, a full list and explanation can be found in our [documentation](http://lancaster-university.github.io/microbit-docs/advanced/#compile-time-options-with-microbitconfigh).
+The DAL also contains a number of compile time options can be modified.
+A full list and explanation can be found in our [documentation](http://lancaster-university.github.io/microbit-docs/advanced/#compile-time-options-with-microbitconfigh).

 Alternately, `yotta` can be used to configure the dal regardless of module/folder structure, through providing a